almazgimaev/sly-blog-multi-image-annotation-/README.md

     <blog-app github="export-to-pascal-voc/master"></blog-app>
 </div>

-## To sum up
+### To sum up

-This toolset is truly convenient and stands out among its competitors, with significant potential for further enhancements.
-It is remarkably user-friendly and requires minimal setup to get started.
+Supervisely's toolset is remarkably user-friendly, requiring minimal setup to get started.
+Its potential for further enhancements makes it stand out among competitors, providing a truly convenient solution for multi-view image annotation and computer vision model training.